 To read abortion stories from Utah, visit: Abortion Stories (Utah)

-The Centers for Disease Control (CDC) reports that 3,102 abortions took place in Utah during 2013.
+The Centers for Disease Control (CDC) reports that 2,362 abortions took place in Utah during 2020.
+This number includes abortions performed on out-of-state residents but does not include abortions performed on Utah residents in other states.
 The table below compares Utah abortion totals by year.

 *U.S. averages are limited to reporting districts.